CarrotIfson/devops-option-05/README.md

 *test*
 In order to test the deployment, we can run the python test.py file which will:
 1) Export the newly generated SSH Key into a file and grant it permissions

-2) Print the cmds for: ssh connection, getting and putting some items into dynamodb.
-Which can then run manually at will.
+2) Print the cmds for:
+    ssh connection, getting and putting some items into dynamodb.
+Which can then be run manually at will.
 The template for this calls maybe found at the bottom of this document.

 Note that it may take a couple of minutes after the apply is performed for all the changes to be made (such as security groups)